 Do I Need to Buy a Laptop with a Touchscreen?

 You only need to buy a laptop with a touchscreen if you’re going to use it for certain tasks that require a touchscreen, such as; taking notes, signing documents, art with a stylus, reading books, quick navigation, and others.

-While touchscreens on laptops can be very useful, there are also some downsides, such as shorter battery life, more expensive, smudges on the screen, challenging to use, and other issues.
+While touchscreens on laptops can be very useful, there are also some downsides, such as shorter battery life, more expensive, smudges on the screen, and other issues.